Wolverhampton: Cycling

 Wolverhampton Wheelers is the city's oldest cycling club, formed in 1891.
 It was home to Hugh Porter who won four world championship pursuit titles; and Percy Stallard who has been credited with bringing cycle road racing to Britain when he held the Llangollen to Wolverhampton race on 7 June 1942.
 Wolverhampton Wheelers make extensive use of the velodrome at Aldersley Stadium.
 Wolverhampton was also the home of Trevor Gadd, who was a six time British National Cycle champion and two-time silver medallist at the 1978 Commonwealth Games, as well as a fifth-place finisher in the 1977 UCI Track Cycling World Championships in Venezuela.

 Wolverhampton has also hosted the Tour of Britain, with a stage start in 2006, a stage finish in 2007 and a sprint finish in 2008.

-It is also home to Wednesfield Aces cycle speedway who are based on Ashmore Park.
+It is also home to Wednesfield Aces cycle speedway, who are based on Ashmore Park.

 Horse and greyhound racing

 Wolverhampton Racecourse is located at Dunstall Park, just to the north of the city centre.
 This was one of the first all-weather horse racing courses in the UK and is Britain's only floodlit horse race track.
-There is also greyhound racing at Monmore Green.
+There is greyhound racing at Monmore Green.
 West Park, a large park near the city centre, was converted from a racecourse.

-A horse by the name of Wolverhampton was among the leading contenders for the 1849 Grand National at Aintree but did not complete the course.
+A horse by the name of Wolverhampton was among the leading contenders for the 1849 Grand National at Aintree, but did not complete the course.